 - For crispier Pangrattato, let it stand for a few minutes.
 The more it stands, the crispier it gets.

-- Let the Pangrattato cool down to room temperature before serving.
+- Let the Pangrattato cool down to room temperature before using.

 - Top your baked pasta dishes like macaroni and cheese or lasagna with this delicious dish to take them to another level.